Chart Color Schemes

 Bexley - North has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 17 projects likely affecting the region.
-Notable initiatives include Georges River Low and Mid-Rise Housing Policy, Kogarah North Urban Design Strategy Implementation, The Parq, and Bexley North High Density Residential Development.
-Relevant projects are listed below for further detail.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 17 projects likely to impact the region.
+Notable initiatives include Georges River Low and Mid-Rise Housing Policy, Kogarah North Urban Design Strategy Implementation, The Parq project, and Bexley North High Density Residential Development.
+The following list details those most pertinent:.

 Professional plan users can use the search below to filter and access additional projects.